 Late arrivals/early departures

-If a student is late into school, he or she must complete the signing in book in the School Secretary’s office.
+If a student is late into school, he or she must complete the signing in book in Reception.

 If a student arrives after 9.30am attendance will be marked as an unauthorised absence.
-Any student leaving before the end of the school day for medical reasons must complete the signing out book, also located in the School Secretary’s office.
+Any student leaving before the end of the school day for medical reasons must complete the signing out book, also located in Reception.

 Students may only leave early if there is a signed note from a parent explaining the reasons.
-This note must be shown to the School Secretary when signing out.
+This note must be shown to a member of the reception team when signing out.

 Absences due to illness

-If a student is absent or late due to illness, the parent must inform the school by telephone or e-mail (firstname.lastname@example.org) by 8.30am at the latest on the day that the student is absent, and on each subsequent day the student is absent.
+If a student is absent or late due to illness, the parent must inform the school by telephone by 8.30am at the latest on the day that the student is absent, and on each subsequent day the student is absent.
 A specific reason must be given for the student’s absence.
+There is a designated extension to report absences and the telephone system will prompt you to access this if the main reception is not open.

 Absences during term time can have a serious and detrimental effect on students’ learning and we would urge parents not to take children out of school other than for wholly exceptional or unavoidable circumstances.
 Parents are requested to make medical and dental appointments after school or in holidays.